 The Duchesnay International Elective Fellowships for Obstetrics and Gynaecology Resident

-The Canadian Foundation for Women’s Health awards two Duchesnay fellowships every year to resident students in obstetrics and gynaecology who desire to complete an elective in a healthcare center in a developing country.
+The Canadian Foundation for Women’s Health awards up to two Duchesnay fellowships every year to resident students in obstetrics and gynaecology who desire to complete an elective in a healthcare center in a developing country.
 The fellowships cover four to eight weeks, with the amount varying from $2,500CAD to $4,500 CAD according to the length of the elective.
 A $700 CAD lump-sum wil be allocated to the local supervisor of the elective.

 The candidate must be a Canadian citizen, registered as a resident in obstetrics and gynaecology in a Canadian health care institution and a member of the SOGC.